garbados/couchdb/share/doc/src/api/database.rst

 Bulk Documents Transaction Semantics
 ------------------------------------

-CouchDB supports two different modes for updating (or inserting) documents using the bulk documentation system.
+Cloudant supports two different modes for updating (or inserting) documents using the bulk documentation system.
 Each mode affects both the state of the documents in the event of system failure, and the level of conflict checking performed on each document.
 The two modes are:

 -  ``non-atomic``

-   The default mode is non-atomic, that is, CouchDB will only guarantee that some of the documents will be saved when you send the request.
+   The default mode is non-atomic, that is, Cloudant will only guarantee that some of the documents will be saved when you send the request.
    The response will contain the list of documents successfully inserted or updated during the process.
 In the event of a crash, some of the